 Een pragmatisch succesverhaal

-An article, posted more than 2 years ago filed in pragmatic, pragmatisch, murb, werk, html, css, development, php, react, projectmanagement, keycloak & knmi.
+An article, posted about 3 years ago filed in pragmatic, pragmatisch, murb, werk, html, css, development, php, react, projectmanagement, keycloak & knmi.

 Sorry, even wat borstklopperij, maar ben wel een beetje trots hierop.
 Enkele jaren geleden werd ik door een oud collega van mij geïnformeerd: hij had gehoord over een project waarvoor ze eigenlijk iemand zochten met mijn profiel (mijn naam was zelfs genoemd).
 Interaction design achtergrond, in staat zelfstandig een UI neer te zetten op basis van moderne standaarden.
 De opdracht: een oude extranet applicatie, met een historie uit begin jaren nul even een nieuwe smoel geven (en responsive maken).
 De opdracht werd gepubliceerd, ik reageerde, en uiteindelijk werd besloten dat ik deze mocht uitvoeren.